Steve Rowe

 Mike Forsberg, Steve Rowe & Mick Jelinic

-Well, another line-up change for 'ol Mortification, but one that seems to have sparked a fire under Steve.
-This is an excellent CD!
-Musically Steve brings in elements of all the bands past albums with a big dose of "Post Momentary Affliction"-era death/thrash.
-The album starts off with a fast death/thrash track that is sure to bring smiles to any longtime fan.
+The album kicks off with a fast death/thrash track titled "Boaconstrictor" that is sure to bring smiles to the face of any longtime fans.
 The vocals on this song are similar to the more recent albums with Steve doing a gritty, grunty style of vocals.
 With track two Steve returns to the mixture of deathly growls of the past and his cleaner style.
 This actually continues throughout the entire CD.
 "Too Much Pain" is a fast, angry, aggressive thrasher.
 "Purest Intent" slows things down and is a bit more groove oriented.
 Once again, this song is a bit angrier and darker than the last few Mortification CDs.
-Without giving a song by song analysis, this is probably Mortification's most angry, aggressive CD since those early 1990's platters.
-We are treated to loads of fast double bass, some blastbeats, some choice guitar solos, and some hook-laiden songwriting.
-Lyrically, Steve continues to preach his faith loud and clear, unashamed of who he is or who he serves.
-However, in tracks like "Purest Intent" and "I'm Not a Commodity" Steve lyrics seem a little angry and directed toward the critics of the band.
-Long live the mighty Mortification!
-Long live Jesus Metal!
+Without giving a complete song by song analysis, this is probably Mortification's most angry, aggressive CD since those early 1990's platters.
+We are treated to loads of fast double bass, some blast-beats, some choice guitar solos, and some hook-laiden songwriting.

-Erasing the Goblin
+Erasing the Goblin Erasing the Goblin

 Mortification - Erasing the Goblin (Rowe Productions) 2006